Tax Case Laws

 NONE OF THE ASSETS OF A NONPROFIT ORGANIZATION MAY CONFER PRIVATE BENEFIT TO ANOTHER PERSON

-Case Name : KASHF FOUNDATION VS CHIEF COMMISSIONER INLAND REVENUE, LTU, FEDERAL BOARD OF REVENUE
+Case Title : KASHF FOUNDATION VS CHIEF COMMISSIONER INLAND REVENUE, LTU, FEDERAL BOARD OF REVENUE

 Court : Lahore High Court